 Zurich has a reputation for being one of the most expensive cities in the world.
-However, with clever planning, you can spend a diverse weekend there without burning a hole in your pocket.
+But with clever planning, you can spend a diverse weekend without burning a hole in your pocket.

 Scenario 1: Free Culture and Nature